Predicting Value at Risk for Cryptocurrencies With Generalized Random Forests

 We do not detect any stochastic non-stationarities in the data, which is supported by Augmented Dickey-Fuller (ADF) tests and Kwiatkowski-Phillips-Schmidt-Shin (KPSS) tests \citep{Kwiatkowski1992}.
 With Alpha Finance Lab (alpha), Polymath (poly), and Synthetix (snx), KPSS tests against level stationarity seem slightly significant, while trend KPSS tests and ADF tests suggest stationarity.
 With Algorand (algo), Binance Coin (bnb), Curve DAO Token (crv), FTX Token (ftt), Internet Computer (icp), Aave (lend), OMG Network (omg), SushiSwap (sushi), and Monero (xmr), KPSS tests against trend stationarity are slightly significant, while ADF tests and level KPSS tests again suggest stationarity.
 All results of the stationarity tests can be found in Table \ref{tab:crypto_tests} in the appendix.

-For the cryptocurrencies, Figure \ref{fig:median_rets} illustrates the median returns (black) over all cryptocurrencies by date.
+Figure \ref{fig:median_rets} illustrates the median returns (black) over all cryptocurrencies by date.
 We can see that in the beginning of the time period, only one currency, namely Bitcoin, was present in the data set.
 From 2014, we see an incremental increase (red line), while there is a jump up in 2017 and an consecutively faster increase in available cryptocurrencies.
-We also see that the returns are very different between currencies from 2014 to 2018 (blue), which marks a period of hype leading to a crash in the beginning of 2018.
-Later, there are large negative spikes corresponding to the many waves of the Covid-19 pandemic.
-Based on these observations, we divide our data into three periods.
-The first period ranges from August 2015 (2015-08-22) to the end of 2017 (2017-12-21), while the second period subsequently lasts until November 2020 (2020-11-05).
-The last period then covers the rest of our data (until 2022-03-20)\footnote{The specific dates account for the training periods of currencies and creation of new assets to make sure that we capture a maximum number of cryptocurrencies in each time period.}.